Taeyoung96/Yolo-to-COCO-format-converter/README.md

  - path_txt: File path of the 'txt' file you want to create.

  When you want to use
-  - `python path_replacer.py --path_image_folder [File path where the images are located] --path_txt [File path of the 'txt' file you want to create]`
+  - `python path_replacer.py --path_image_folder <File path where the images are located> --path_txt <File path of the 'txt' file you want to create>`
   - (For example)`python path_replacer.py --path_image_folder /home/taeyoungkim/Desktop/Yolo-to-COCO-format-converter/tutorial/train --path_txt /home/taeyoungkim/Desktop/Yolo-to-COCO-format-converter/tutorial/train.txt`

 #### 3.2 Now run the code.
-You need to provide 2 argments(essential) & 1 argments(optional).
+You need to provide 2 argments(essential) & 3 argments(optional).
+**essential**
 - path : Absolute path of train.txt
 - output : Name of the json file

+**optional**
+- yolo-subdir : If your annotation label have OpenLabeling output.
+- box2seg : If you want to make segmentation mask polygons that have box shapes.
 - debug : If you want to check the bounding boxes or annotation information.

 When you want to make json file,
-- `python main.py --path [Absolute Path of train.txt] --output [Name of the json file]`
+- `python main.py --path <Absolute Path of train.txt> --output <Name of the json file>`
 - (For example)`python main.py --path /home/taeyoungkim/Desktop/Yolo-to-COCO-format-converter/tutorial/train.txt --output train`

 Or when you want to check the bounding boxes,
-- `python main.py --path [Absolute Path of train.txt] --output [Name of the json file] --debug`
+- `python main.py --path <Absolute Path of train.txt> --output <Name of the json file> --debug`
 - (For example)`python main.py --path /home/taeyoungkim/Desktop/Yolo-to-COCO-format-converter/tutorial/train.txt --output train --debug`

 #### Tips